johnhelmuth/cluster-map/content/tatterpedia/3.factions/index.md

 Underground* on Bane's Eye who work against the current government, that they consider to be illegitimate and fascist.
 These rumours are suppressed by Bane's Eye operatives whenever they crop up.

+### Kel-Azaan Resistance

+A coalition of distant interstellar civilizations on the far side of known space who fought against the [Invicta Swarm](/tatterpedia/sapient-species#invicta-swarm) expansion in the last decade or so.